Vitamin B12 for plant-based kids. Why does it matter, where does it come from, and how much do children need? Here’s what you need to know.

 The main food sources of vitamin B12 are primarily animal products.

-However, contrary to popular belief, it isn’t because all animals just naturally produce it themselves.
-Vitamin B12 is made by microorganisms in soil.
+However, it isn’t because all animals just naturally produce it themselves.
+Instead, vitamin B12 is made by microorganisms in soil.

 Most animals get vitamin B12 from eating plants that grow in B12- rich soil or from B12-fortified feed.They’re also exposed to bacteria-rich manure and unsanitized water, which helps B12 accumulate in their bodies.